-You found the home of your dreams, but in a cruel twist of fate, it already has an offer on it.
+So, you’ve found the home of your dreams, and it’s for sale, but in a cruel twist of fate, it already has an offer on it.
 Though it may be that you’ll just have to accept the loss and move on in your search, all hope is not lost.

 This is where the backup offer comes in.

 What Is A Backup Offer?

 In home buying, a backup offer is made in acknowledgment of an existing offer and ensures a contract with the seller if that first offer falls through.
 It’s a legally binding contract that, if accepted by the seller, will put you next in line to purchase the home should the first buyer back out.
 In return for the seller’s promise that the buyer is next in line, the buyer makes an earnest money deposit into an escrow account.
 We’ll be focusing on this meaning of the term.

 Sometimes, the term is used as a shorthand, in listings, for “under contract – accepting offers” or “pending” to mean that the seller is still showing the home in case the contingencies included in the first contract aren’t met.
 These are not true backup offers, although they may become contracts while the new parties wait to see if the first party can or will complete the deal.

 If the original offer successfully closes, you’ll be released from your contract and any earnest money you put into escrow will be returned.

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here